IBM/data-pre-processing-with-pywren/README.md

 ### 1b.
 Create an IBM Cloud Object Storage bucket

-Create a Cloud Object Storage (COS) bucket to store input data used by the notebook.
+Create a Cloud Object Storage bucket to store input data used by the notebook.

-* From your COS instance panel, click the `Buckets` tab.
+* From your Cloud Object Storage instance panel, click the `Buckets` tab.

 You can choose to use an existing bucket, or create a new one.